Bands with Vox AC100s, part 4 (R - Z)

 For the band in 1964 - click here.

 August 1965, Richmond Jazz and Blues Festival, two AC100s on stage.

 Left a still from the film "Blow Up".
 Note that the AC100 is not switched on - great play is made in the film of its going wrong.
 On the right, unknown venue 1966.
-Picture originally posted here
+For futher pictures (good details), see this page.

 Left and centre, The Yardbirds in Indiana Beach, 1966 - note the Thomas Vox amps to the left; and unknown location (also 66/early 67?).
 Photos 1 and 2 (by Rick Knapp) on the Jeff Beck Les Paul thread.

 Pictures from the show at Holte Hallen (Denmark) on 15 April 1967.
 Centre left and right, the AC100 is daisy-chained to another amp.
 In the image on the far right, there is just an input.
 These shots were taken by Jorgen Angel, and are available on his website.